Processes on Unimodular Random Networks: Abstract

 We claim that the rooted-isomorphism class of each locally finite connected network contains a unique smallest rooted network on $\N$ in the above ordering.
 This is its {\bf canonical} representative.
-To prove our claim, consider only the networks in the class that have vertex set $\N$ and are rooted at $0$.
-It is fairly easy to see that there is a smallest graph that supports a network in the class: the neighbors of 0 are $[1, n_1]$ for some $n_1 \ge 1$, the neighbors of 1, besides 0, are $[n_1+ 1, n_2]$ for some $n_2 \ge n_1$, the neighbors of 2, other than possibly 0 and 1, are $[n_2+1, n_3]$ for some $n_3\ge n_2$, etc. In general, the neighbors of $k \ge 1$ that are larger than $k$ are $[n_k+1, n_{k+1}]$ for some $n_{k+1} \ge n_k$.
-Write $n_0 := 0$.
-Let $A_{-1}$ be the set of networks in the class that are on this smallest graph.
-All have the same mark at $0$.
-Write $\mkmp(k)$ for the mark at a vertex $k$ and $\mkmp(j, k)$ for the mark at the oriented edge $(j, k)$.
-Define $A_k$ recursively as follows.
-Given $A_{k-1}$, let $A_k$ be the subset of networks in $A_{k-1}$ such that the marks $\mkmp(j)$ are increasing for $j \in [n_k+1, n_{k+1}]$.
-Then let $B_{-1} := \bigcap_k A_k$.
-This is non-empty.
-Now define $B_k$ recursively by letting $B_k$ be the subset of $B_{k-1}$ such that $j \mapsto \mkmp(k, j)$ is increasing on $[n_k+1, n_{k+1}]$.
-The set $\bigcap_k B_k$ is then a singleton, the desired canonical representative.
+To prove our claim, given a locally finite, connected, rooted network $G$ and $r \ge 1$, let $\Giso_r$ be the class of networks on $\N$ with root $0$ that are rooted-isomorphic to $G$ and whose vertices within distance $r$ of $0$ form an interval, $[0, N_r]$.
+Let $\Gisop_r$ be the subset of $\Giso_r$ such that the network induced on $[0, N_r]$ is minimal for $\prec$ (there are only finitely many possibilities for the induced network, so there is a unique minimum induced network).
+Then $\Gisop_r \supseteq \Gisop_{r+1}$ for all $r$ by the definition of $\prec$.
+Hence, there is a unique element $H \in \bigcap_{r=1}^\infty \Gisop_r$: the network of $H$ induced on $[0, N_r]$ is determined by $\Gisop_r$.
+This network $H$ is the desired canonical representative of $G$.

 For a (possibly disconnected) network $\gh$ and a vertex $x \in \verts(\gh)$, write $\gh_x$ for the connected component of $x$ in $\gh$.
 If $\gh$ is a network with probability distribution $\rtd$ on its vertices, then $\rtd$ induces naturally a distribution on $\GG_*$, which we also denote by $\rtd$; namely, the probability of $(\gh_x, x)$ is $\rtd(x)$.
 More precisely, $\rtd\big([\gh_x, x]\big) := \sum \big\{ \rtd(y) \st y \in \verts(\gh), \ (\gh_y, y) \in [\gh_x, x] \big\}$.
 For a finite network $\gh$, let $U(\gh)$ denote the distribution on $\GG_*$ obtained this way by choosing a uniform random vertex of $\gh$ as root.
 Suppose that $\gh_n$ are finite networks and that $\rtd$ is a probability measure on $\GG_*$.
 We say the {\bf random weak limit} of $\gh_n$ is $\rtd$ if $U(\gh_n) \cd \rtd$.
 If $\rtd\Big(\big\{[\gh, \bp]\big\}\Big) = 1$ for a fixed transitive network $\gh$ (and (any) $\bp \in \vertex(\gh)$), then we say that the {\bf random weak limit} of $\gh_n$ is $\gh$.